Public decision list college of mayor and Alderman May 6, 2020

 2. Committee agenda and list of commitments for General Affairs Committee dated May 13, 2020 / Hans Gaillard

-The college discussed the agenda and list of commitments of the committee meetings
+The college discussed the agenda and list of commitments for the

 3. Repeal 14 public spaces/streets and make them historical in the BAG (Basic Registration of Addresses and Buildings) / Hans Gaillard

-With this repeal decision, fourteen public spaces/streets (see list) in the BAG will lapse.
+With this revocation decision, fourteen public spaces/streets (see list) in the BAG

-buildings (BAG) of Son and Breugel.
-The names and locations of the former streets have
+buildings (BAG) of Son and Breugel due to an administrative error.
+The names and locations of the former streets originated

-originated from a clean-up action of a coordinated approach "findability public space".
+from a clean-up action of a coordinated approach "findability public space."

-1. to withdraw the following public spaces / street names: Oak Avenue,
+1. to withdraw the following public spaces / street names: Eikenlaan,

 Dr. Cuypersstraat, Raamdijk, Gerard Doustraat, Heerenweg, Jan Steenstraat, Jan van